IllusionMan1212/Play-compatibility/README.md

 # Play-compatibility
-A Compatibility website for the "Play!" emulator
+An unofficial Compatibility website for the "Play!" emulator

 All thanks goes to @Rinnegatamante because i used his javascript for github's API